 Scarlet fever’s signature red rash typically begins with red blotches on the neck, chest, and abdomen.
-The rash spreads and the blotches turn into tiny bumps, reminiscent of sandpaper.
+The rash spreads and the blotches turn into tiny bumps, which feel like sandpaper.
 The rash can spread over the entire body, but it usually concentrates in the skin creases (elbows, armpits, and groin) where it can last up to seven days.
 In those areas where the rash is most intense, the skin may actually peel over several weeks.
 Although the rash is scarlet fever’s telltale sign, sore throat, fever (over 101º F), and headache usually occur first and the rash follows within 24 hours.
 Other symptoms of group A strep infection include:

 - Whitish coating on the tongue or the back of the throat

 - “Strawberry” tongue (surface of the tongue appears less smooth)